Yemen rebels seize UAE ship; hackers hit Israeli newspaper

 There was no immediate response from the Israeli government.
 The hack comes after Israel’s former military intelligence chief in late December publicly acknowledged his country was involved in Soleimani’s killing.
 The U.S. drone killed Soleimani as he was leaving Baghdad’s international airport.

 In Iraq on Monday, troops shot down two so-called “suicide drones” at the Baghdad airport, American and Iraqi officials said.
-No group immediately claimed the attack, though militias backed by Iran have been suspected in similar assaults.
+No group immediately claimed the attack, though one of the drones’ wings had words “Soleimani’s revenge” painted on it in Arabic.
+Militias backed by Iran have been suspected in similar assaults.
 No injuries or damage were reported in the incident.

 Iran also did not immediately acknowledge the hack.
 However, the country has in recent days stepped up its commemorations of the slain Revolutionary Guard general.
 Memorial services were scheduled to be held Monday for Soleimani.